syncromatics/gogitver/README.md

 # gogitver

-gogitver is a tool to determine the semantic version of a project based on key words used in the commit history.
+gogitver is a tool to determine the semantic version of a project based on keywords used in the commit history.
 This project draws a lot of inspiration from [GitVersion](https://github.com/GitTools/GitVersion) but with the benefit of go's single binary executable.
 With the work done by go-git the binary produced can run on Linux, Windows, and Mac.

 ## Getting Started